It happens to me more often than I’d like to admit.

 The client is asking me to try out for the role of coach.
 Even though I’ve played this role for years, new clients still want to test my knowledge.
 I don’t blame them.

 At my first internship, an NHL player would sometimes ask me a question.
 Then he’d ask my boss the same question and compare our answers.
 After a while, he convinced himself that I knew what I was talking about, and didn’t need to get a second opinion on everything I told him.

 But it’s not only elite athletes who have questions.
 Every trainer, at some point, gets hit with a variation of, “Hey, I read an article last night that said cardio makes you weaker.
 Shouldn’t we cut it out of my program?”
 Our good friend Señor Google not only puts a world of information at our fingertips, it does the same for our clients.
 The result is that we face more questions than ever.

-PTDC head coach Jonathan Goodman tells a story in his book, Ignite the Fire, about the importance of the sandwich approach to a know-it-all client.
+The PTDC founder Jonathan Goodman tells a story in his book, Ignite the Fire, about the importance of the sandwich approach to a know-it-all client.